nolmoonen/cuda-lbvh/README.md

-`cuda-lbvh` is a CUDA implementation of a linear bounding volume hierarchy (LBVH) as described by Karras (see cite below).
+`cuda-lbvh` is a CUDA implementation of a linear bounding volume hierarchy (LBVH) as described by Karras (see citation below).
 The LBVH is designed to allow for a very quick build, as the tree can be built in parallel.
 To demonstrate its performance, naive path tracing is performed on three different scenes.
 Although offline rendering of static geometry is not the use case of the LBVH, this allows for a simple illustration of its performance.

 ## Performance